pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

-# tanzu apps workload apply
+# Tanzu apps workload apply

-`tanzu apps workload apply` is a command used to create/update workloads that are deployed in a cluster through a supply chain.
+`tanzu apps workload apply` is a command used to create and update workloads that are deployed in a cluster through a supply chain.

 ## Default view

 In the output of the `workload apply` command, the specification for the workload is shown as if they were in a YAML file.

 <details><summary>Example</summary>